Name: Desmond Miles

 This is an art that emphasizes general principles that can be applied to multiple weapons.
 While the most common weapon is a stick, the moves can also be applied to knives, swords, batons, and other hand held weapons.
 More importantly, the principles themselves can be adapted to a WIDE variety of weapons.
 Check out The Dog Brothers on Youtube, if you don’t believe me!

 The fact is, as a modern assassin, you’d probably get in a lot of trouble for carrying around the kind of hardware that, say, Ezio would carry around.
 Being able to work with multiple types of weapons, and improvise on the spot, is one of the best skills to have in the modern era, and just happened to be a skill that Desmond displays multiple times in the game, as well.

 Desmond, due to the high number of assassins in his ancestry, possesses an unusually high percentage of First Civilization DNA.
 This renders him immune to the effects of the Pieces of Eden, and also enables him to operate various tech left over from the Ones Who Came Before.

 The concept of a super- or meta-powered “superior race” who came before humans is not an uncommon one in science fiction (heck, look at Halo).
-Frequently these beings are so technologically advanced that if they coexist with early humans, the humans view them as sods.
+Frequently these beings are so technologically advanced that if they coexist with early humans, the humans view them as gods.
 Now, Desmond is far from being a god, but he definitely has skills and abilities exceeding that of normal humans.